wolfamit/stackoverflow-clone/README.md

 1. Work on implementing a chatbot feature.
 2. Utilize the OpenAI API to fetch responses to user questions.
 3. Design an impressive UI for the chatbot feature.
-1. Configure Firebase for OTP SMS services.
+4. Configure Firebase for OTP SMS services.
+5. Store the number in database.

 task pending:-
-1. Store the number in database.
-2. OpenAI does not work , so implement chatbot using Gemini
+1. none

 # Create subscriptions using a payment gateway (like stripe, razorpay) to post questions in stackoverflow.